Liu-Zhonglin/MATH4999-PBN/README.md

 ## Presentations and Manim-Slides

 A key component of this capstone was developing academic presentation skills.
-To effectively communicate complex mathematical concepts, I created programmatic, animated presentations using [Manim] and [Manim-Slides].
+To effectively communicate complex mathematical concepts, I created programmatic, animated presentations using [Manim](https://docs.manim.community/en/stable/) and [Manim-Slides](https://www.manim.community/plugin/manim-slides/).

 The presentation source code included in this repository covers:
 1. Foundational theories on optimal control in PBNs based on *Ching et al. (2009)*.